- Measles is one of the leading causes of death among young children even though a safe and cost-effective vaccine is available.

 Measles is a highly contagious, serious disease caused by a virus.
 In 1980, before widespread vaccination, measles caused an estimated 2.6 million deaths each year.

-It remains one of the leading causes of death among young children globally, despite the availability of a safe and effective vaccine.
-Approximately 122 000 people died from measles in 2012 – mostly children under the age of five.
+The disease remains one of the leading causes of death among young children globally, despite the availability of a safe and effective vaccine.
+Approximately 145 700 people died from measles in 2013 – mostly children under the age of 5.

-Measles is caused by a virus in the paramyxovirus family.
-The measles virus normally grows in the cells that line the back of the throat and lungs.
+Measles is caused by a virus in the paramyxovirus family and it is normally passed through direct contact and through the air.
+The virus infects the mucous membranes, then spreads throughout the body.
 Measles is a human disease and is not known to occur in animals.

 Accelerated immunization activities have had a major impact on reducing measles deaths.
-Since 2000, more than one billion children in high risk countries were vaccinated against the disease through mass vaccination campaigns ― about 145 million of them in 2012.
-Global measles deaths have decreased by 78% from an estimated 562 400 to 122 000.
+During 2000-2013, measles vaccination prevented an estimated 15.6 million deaths.
+Global measles deaths have decreased by 75% from an estimated 544 200 in 2000 to 145 700 in 2013.

 Signs and symptoms

-The first sign of measles is usually a high fever, which begins about 10 to 12 days after exposure to the virus, and lasts four to seven days.
+The first sign of measles is usually a high fever, which begins about 10 to 12 days after exposure to the virus, and lasts 4 to 7 days.
 A runny nose, a cough, red and watery eyes, and small white spots inside the cheeks can develop in the initial stage.
 After several days, a rash erupts, usually on the face and upper neck.
-Over about three days, the rash spreads, eventually reaching the hands and feet.
+Over about 3 days, the rash spreads, eventually reaching the hands and feet.
 The rash lasts for 5 to 6 days, and then fades.
-On average, the rash occurs 14 days after exposure to the virus (within a range of seven to 18 days).
+On average, the rash occurs 14 days after exposure to the virus (within a range of 7 to 18 days).